cmuscioly/cmuscioly.github.io/registration.md

 - Number of teams to register

 Shortly after you complete the registration form, we will send you a confirmation email.
-**A registration payment of $100 per team is due within two weeks after you receive the confirmation email.**
+**A nonrefundable registration payment of $100 per team is due within two weeks** after you receive the confirmation email, or by November 1, whichever is later.

 ## Registration Rules
 - All teams are limited to 15 competing members as per Pennsylvania State rules.